bamlab/fastlane-plugin-cordova/README.md

-# Cordova Plugin
+# Ionic Plugin

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-cordova)

+> Work in Progress: Right now this is just a fork of the Cordova plugin.
+I will change it, so it will use the `ionic` CLI and also support all options of `ionic cordova build`.

 ## Features

-- Build your Cordova project inside a lane
+- Build your Ionic project inside a lane
-- Automatically handle code signing on iOS, even for XCode 8

 ## Getting Started